btc-script-explorer/scantool/docs/rest-api/v1/block.md

                 HumanReadable bool
         }

-- **NoTypes**: If true, the response will not include spend types or output types.
+- **NoTypes**: Optional.
+If true, the response will not include spend types or output types.
 Default: false
-- **NoTxs**: If true, the response will not include transaction data.
+- **NoTxs**: Optional.
+If true, the response will not include transaction data.
 Default: false
-- **NoUnknownSpendTypes**: If true, the response will not include unknown spend types.
+- **NoUnknownSpendTypes**: Optional.
+If true, the response will not include unknown spend types.
 Default: false
-- **ScriptUsageStats**: If true, the response will include script usage stats.
+- **ScriptUsageStats**: Optional.
+If true, the response will include script usage stats.
 Default: false
-- **HumanReadable**: If true, JSON will be returned in a human readable format with newlines and indentations.
+- **HumanReadable**: Optional.
+If true, JSON will be returned in a human readable format with newlines and indentations.
 Default: false

 ***